-Hauck is a well-known German company with about a century of experience making baby gear.
-We met Hauck at ABC Kids Expo in 2014, and were happy to see them at Kidz in Motion this past August as well.
-After selling strollers in the US for a short while, Hauck recently released a completely new rear facing only seat here in the United States.
+Hauck is a German company with about a century of experience making baby gear.
+We first met Hauck at ABC Kids Expo in 2014, and have enjoyed visiting with them at conferences and trade shows ever since.
+After selling strollers in the US for a short while, Hauck released a rear facing only seat here in the United States.

 CSFTL Quick Stats

 - Height range: up to 32 inches

 - Lowest harness position: 5.5 inches

 - Crotch buckle positions: 3.5, 5.5 inches with newborn routing

 - Weight (carrier only): 10 pounds